 UPDATE: As of 06/08/2021, 1CC Games released a patch that resolves practically all of the performance related issues found on the Nintendo Switch.
 After testing, the patch seems to have brought the performance of the Switch version to a standard comparable to the PC release.
 This appears to be without any noticeable drop in visual fidelity.
-As a rule I don’t change scores after I have posted a review.
-On balance of fairness, however, in Star Hunter DX’s patched state the game would have scored somewhere in the region of an 8/10.
-The review below has not been edited and will contain my original score and opinion.
+The review below has not been edited, however the score has been changed to reflect the game’s current state.
 Of course issues surrounding performance are no longer relevant.

 When it comes to Shmups, the Switch is easily king.
 At least, the current reigning king.
 Its library of top-tier titles is unmatched across multiple generations, and with regular new releases, it’s easy to see why Shmup fans everywhere flock to the dinky hybrid.
 That being said, the Switch is far from being the most powerful piece of kit on the market, and the older it gets, the greater the concern that it won’t be able to keep up with the demands of the genre.
 Star Hunter DX confirms those worries.